 So, what should be our response when faced with these truths about the goodness and dangers of technology?

 Recognize limitations: We need to acknowledge the limitations of technology and guard ourselves from making them our own demi-gods that control various aspects of our lives and take away part of our human identity.
 We must keep our minds set on the fact that God is our Creator and Sustainer.
 Technology should not control us or take away our ability to do things for ourselves, unless it’s something vital to our protection or health.
 One practical way of remembering this is to take a technology break every once and awhile—totally disconnecting from our phones, IoT and watches.
 Take an afternoon to go for an extended walk with friends or family, making it a point to remember who you are in light of who God is as you enjoy the display of his majesty in nature.
 These breaks can help reset our hearts and minds and help us to keep things in perspective.

 Seek accountability: Talk with friends or your spouse about how you engage with technology and ways that you can live a more balanced God-honoring lifestyle in regards to technology.
 These simple conversations can open up areas that you might have been blind to and allows you to have real human interaction undeterred by technology.

-As one who loves technology, I’m keenly aware of the need to be wise and think through the pitfalls and dangers that we’ll increasingly face in this age of technology.
-Internet outages and downed servers are not common, but they provides us with an opportunity to think about how to prepare ourselves—ethically and relationally—to navigate the increasingly complex technological days ahead.
+As one who loves technology, I’m keenly aware of the need to be wise and think through the pitfalls and dangers that we’ll increasingly face in this age.
+Internet outages and downed servers are not common, but they provides us with an opportunity to think about how to prepare ourselves—ethically and relationally—to navigate the complex technological days ahead.
 Our technology will fail us.
 It’s not infallible or permanent.
 We must seek to maintain a proper relationship with it, lest it take over areas of our lives and take away, little by little, what it means for us to be human.

 Article originally appeared at ERLC.com